2023 Best Criminology Schools in Pennsylvania

 Full Criminology at Albright College Report

-Lebanon Valley College landed the #9 spot in the 2023 rankings for the best criminology programs.
+Lebanon Valley College did quite well in this year’s ranking of the best schools for criminology students.
+It came in at #9 on the list.
 Located in the small suburb of Annville, LVC is a private not-for-profit school with a small student population.

 The average amount in student loans that criminology majors at LVC take out is $27,000.